mailpile/moggie/README.md

 scenes it is a collection of microservices using HTTP-based RPC calls to talk to each other.
-There are microservices for the search engine, the metadata store, filesystem operations, PGP operations, and IMAP connects.
+There are microservices for the search engine, the metadata store, filesystem operations, PGP operations, and IMAP connections.
 A master "application logic" process implements an API and is responsible for coordination and access controls.

-Moggie "clients" send on-off HTTP requests, or establish a longer lived websocket to the "app" worker.
+Moggie "clients" send one-off HTTP requests, or establish a longer lived websocket to the "app" worker.
 The plan is for Moggie to support a web user interface (like Mailpile), and integrate [PageKite](https://pagekite.net/) for easy remote access and